awsdocs/aws-iot-docs/developerguide/device-advisor-workflow.md

 ## Get a test suite run<a name="device-advisor-workflow-describe-suite"></a>

-After you create your test suite definition, you will receive the `suiteDefinitionId` in the response object of the `CreateSuiteDefinition` API\.
+After you create your test suite definition, you receive the `suiteDefinitionId` in the response object of the `CreateSuiteDefinition` API\.
 Use the [ GetSuiteDefinition](device-advisor-iot-commands.md#api-iot-GetSuiteDefinition) API to retrieve the test suite definitions information and to verify that all the information in the test suite definition is correct\.

 You may see that there are new `id` fields within each of the group and test case definitions in the root group that is returned\.
 This is expected and you can use these IDs to run a subset of your test suite definition\.